How the university is unique

 Downtown - Downtown Flagstaff on historic Route 66 is a short walk from Northern Arizona University.
 There are many great restaurants, historic hotels, bars, and is the home of Heritage Square.

-Music Venues— Flagstaff Live,Orpheum Theater, Museum Club, The Green Room, Pepsi Ampitheater and the Flagstaff Music Festival.
+Music Venues— Flagstaff Live,Orpheum Theater, Museum Club, The Green Room, and the Pepsi Ampitheater.

 Parks/Hiking—Flagstaff has many so parks and hiking areas that it’s difficult to put together a complete list.
 There are some great places to be and play outside in Flagstaff!